isomerpages/moe-concordpri/_for-parents/P1 Parents/Administrative Matters.md

 </tbody>
 </table>

-All future announcements from the school will be made via Parents Gateway.
+<p style="text-align:justify">All future announcements from the school will be made via Parents Gateway.

 **2.**     **Provide Additional Information for Form Teachers**

-Please help your child’s Form Teacher to have a better understanding of your child by providing additional information about your child via this [link](https://go.gov.sg/cps-pupilprofile).
+<p style="text-align:justify">Please help your child’s Form Teacher to have a better understanding of your child by providing additional information about your child via this [link](https://go.gov.sg/cps-pupilprofile).

 **3.**     **Apply for GIRO**

-GIRO is a convenient, paperless, and cashless payment method to make hassle-free payments for your child’s school fees and standard miscellaneous fees.
+<p style="text-align:justify">GIRO is a convenient, paperless, and cashless payment method to make hassle-free payments for your child’s school fees and standard miscellaneous fees.

-Parents/guardians will be able to apply for GIRO online for payment of school fees and charges from **5 Dec 2022**.
+<p style="text-align:justify">Parents/guardians will be able to apply for GIRO online for payment of school fees and charges from **5 Dec 2022**.
 The link will be available through Parents Gateway (PG) app.
 Parents will have up till 15 January 2023 to sign up for GIRO for the first deduction in Feb 2023.

-This new digital service is available to account holders from BOC, DBS/POSB, MAY, OCBC, SCB, HSBC and UOB for a start.
+<p style="text-align:justify">This new digital service is available to account holders from BOC, DBS/POSB, MAY, OCBC, SCB, HSBC and UOB for a start.

 **4.**     **Apply for** **EDUSAVE Account Standing Order** **_(For Singapore Citizens only)_**

-The Edusave account is automatically opened by MOE for all Singaporean children studying at primary or secondary level in MOE-funded schools to receive annual Edusave contributions from the Government.
+<p style="text-align:justify">The Edusave account is automatically opened by MOE for all Singaporean children studying at primary or secondary level in MOE-funded schools to receive annual Edusave contributions from the Government.
 Parents do not need to match the contributions.

 The Edusave funds can be used for: